 A qualitative method with thematic analysis approach was used to examine whether various types of social support occurred among the members of the virtual support community.
 Thematic analysis was prior-research-driven.
-In this regard, the social support coding framework developed by Cutrona and Suhr (1992)26 was used to categorize the social support in our data.
-We utilized this coding system as a sensitizing concept which proposed directions along which to look.27 for reducing insecurities), emotional support (communicating love, concern, or empathy), tangible support (providing or suggesting physical and actual support for the patient such as services and goods), esteem support (emphasis on the qualifications and importance of the patient as an individual), and network support (connecting people with the same condition for expanding the patients' social network).
+In this regard, the social support coding framework developed by Cutrona and Suhr (1992) was used to categorize the social support in our data.
+We utilized this coding system as a sensitizing concept which proposed directions along which to look.

+The coding system has been used and modified successfully in various studies in computer-mediated groups15,18,19,28 and it consists of 5 main categories and 23 subcategories.
+The main categories are informational support (providing information, realities, and advice for reducing insecurities), emotional support (communicating love, concern, or empathy), tangible support (providing or suggesting physical and actual support for the patient such as services and goods), esteem support (emphasis on the qualifications and importance of the patient as an individual), and network support (connecting people with the same condition for expanding the patients' social network).
 Using the coding framework accompanied by purposive sampling helped us effectively find new patterns of social support in our data originated from a virtual support community for Iranian patients with MS.